 Trivia and History

 It was originally set to include a Burger King and is set to feature a Tourist Information Centre.
-Construction started on a Holiday Inn Express motel in 2019, which was due to open on 29th February 2020 but was pushed back to April 2020.
+Construction started on a Holiday Inn Express hotel in 2019, which was due to open on 29th February 2020 but was pushed back to April 2020.
 It was then further delayed by the COVID-19 pandemic, eventually opening its doors on Saturday 4 July 2020.

 Woody's opened on 8 July 2016, and it was an external store which sells timber items however this has since closed.
 The external store is now being used as Teddy Freddy’s Barber Hut.